Philip Banks III: Resignation

 After completing a 27-year career with NYPD, Banks resigned from his position as chief of department on October 31, 2014, citing a mix of personal and professional reasons.
 Speaking to reporters outside City Hall, Commissioner William Bratton said he would accept Banks's resignation "with great regret."
 It was later revealed that Banks resigned after he found out he was being investigated by the Federal Bureau of Investigation for having $300,000 of unexplained cash in his bank account.
-Banks is considered to be an unindicted co-conspirator in a corruption and bribery scandal in which Jona Rechnitz and Jeremy Reichberg are accused of trading cash and gifts to several NYPD officials, including Banks, in exchange for favors.